Horadmard/Tic_Tac_Toe/Readme.md

+# Tic_Tac_Toe

-# this is a Tic_Tac_Toe game that can be play by two person in indivisual windows
+this is a Tic_Tac_Toe game that can be play by two person in indivisual windows

 This programm uses two sides: